astropy/astropy/docs/io/misc.rst

 ***********************************************************

-The `astropy.io.misc` module contains miscellaneous input/output routines that do not fit elsewhere, and are often used by other Astropy sub-packages.
+The `astropy.io.misc` module contains miscellaneous input/output routines that do not fit elsewhere, and are often used by other ``astropy`` sub-packages.
 For example, `astropy.io.misc.hdf5` contains functions to read/write :class:`~astropy.table.Table` objects from/to HDF5 files, but these should not be imported directly by users.
 Instead, users can access this